 The SCC attaches this status byte to the receive data and thus it should be read from the RFIFO.

-In HDLC/PPP modes the RSTA value can optionally be read from this register address; in ASYNC and BISYNC modes a read to this register is not specified.
+In HDLC/PPP modes the RSTA value can optionally be read from this register address.
 In extended transparent mode this status field does not apply.

-VFR Valid Frame (hdlc modes)
+VFR Valid Frame

 Determines whether a valid frame has been received.